USEPA/e-manifest/docs/src/Services/authentication.md

    - `E_IndustryPermissions: The user does not have industry permissions for any Site`

+2. The System will validate the Security Token

+   1.1 If Web Security Token is invalid, the system stops the submission and generates the following error:

+   - `E_SecurityApiTokenInvalid: Invalid Security Token`

+   1.2.
+If Web Security Token expired, the system stops the submission and generates the following
+   error:

+   - `E_SecurityApiTokenExpired: Security Token is Expired`

+   1.3.
+If Account was inactivated after the token was issued, the system stops the submission and generates the following error:

+   - `E_SecurityApiInvalidStatus: This API ID is no longer active`

 ### Manifest Services User Authorization

 1. For requests include an `"Image"` or `"DataImage5Copy"` submission type, the user must be authorized for the site